 The point is Netflix doesn’t know you as well as it thinks it does and there are some amazing hidden gems lurking in there that you’ve never even heard of.

 A lot of my time is spent crocheting and sometimes when I’m working on a new project that’s very repetitive, I need something stimulating on while I’m doing it.
 I like to watch documentaries so at least I’m learning something at the same time.
 Although I admit, I spent most of last weekend watching the latest season of Degrassi.
 It was amazing.

 This movie is about the school shooting massacre at Columbine in 1999.
-I was in year 10 when it happened so it always resonated with me quite strongly.
+I was in high school when it happened so it always resonated with me quite strongly.
 If you haven’t seen this, it’s a really important documentary to watch.
 Michael Moore is a little bit sensationalist but his messages are generally pretty tops.
 After you’ve watched Bowling For Columbine, read A Mother’s Reckoning written by one of the mother’s of the shooters.
 It’s important to keep fighting for better gun control laws in the US and to keep raising awareness for mental health in youth and this message is as important today as it was fifteen years ago.

 I’m one of those people who straight up judge documentaries by their titles.
 Mr Smaggle made me watch this and I had a bad attitude because it was about a tight rope walker and it sounded SUPER boring and lame.
 I was so very wrong.
 This documentary is short, snappy and totally mesmerising.
 There’s footage in this documentary that you will watch and wonder why you’ve never seen it before and how it’s not a viral video.
 It’s a very lovely, easy watch.